When Baby Arrives Early – How Employers Can Help

 You cannot plan for a premature birth.
 Do not underestimate the shock, stress, and often significant medical challenges involved.

-Whatever you can do to help at this difficult time cannot be underestimated.
+Whatever you can do to help your colleagues at this difficult time will be appreciated and remembered.
 Work with your staff to help them through.

 If you need guidance on flexible working, employment law around parental leave, or any other people issues, please get in touch.